 READING TASK: in case you can't access the task by other means.

-Mission: attach a Word document with the following answers according to the pages of the Study Guide.
+attach a Word document with the following answers according to the pages of the

 1. Invent a title for each chapter